Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    "is_original_content","boolean","Whether the post is marked as OC."
    "user_reports","unknown array",""
    "secure_media","unknown?",""
-   "is_reddit_media_domain","boolean","Whether media was uploaded to a reddit media host, that is either i.redd.it for images or v.redd.it for videos.
+   "is_reddit_media_domain","boolean","Whether media is reddit hosted, that is either i.redd.it for images or v.redd.it for videos.
 This will always be false for a text post.[needs checking]" "is_meta","boolean",""
    "category","unknown?",""